Elderly couple using a tablet device to speak to a clinician

 Services will benefit from:

-• A reduction in Emergency Department (ED) presentations
+• reduced Emergency Department (ED) presentations

-• A reduction in hospital admissions
+• reduced hospital admissions

-• Decreased lengths of stay
+• decreased lengths of stay

-• Improved safety and quality of care
+• improved safety and quality of care

-• Better integrated models of care.
+• better integrated models of care.

 Healthcare professionals will benefit from:

-• Enhanced clinical support
+• enhanced clinical support

-• Timely access to specialist clinical advice and care coordination for both patients and clinicians
+• timely access to specialist clinical advice and care coordination for both patients and clinicians

-• Early detection and timely intervention to avoid deterioration through virtual support
+• early detection and timely intervention to avoid deterioration through virtual support

-• A digitally capable workforce
+• a digitally capable workforce

-• An opportunity to retain workforce and support professional development resulting from increased flexibility and efficiency, reduced unnecessary travel time, and improved clinical networks and collaboration.
+• an opportunity to retain workforce and support professional development resulting from increased flexibility and efficiency, reduced unnecessary travel time, and improved clinical networks and collaboration.

 Patients, carers and families will benefit from: